sixcious/url-incrementer/README.md

 <img src="https://raw.githubusercontent.com/sixcious/url-incrementer/main/assets/urli.svg?sanitize=true" width="400" height="400" align="left" title="URLI">

 ### Important Note About Version 6 (September 2024)
-In order to update URLI to Manifest V3 (MV3), I had to increase the permissions level to `<all_urls>`.
-Please see this [GitHub Issue](https://github.com/sixcious/url-incrementer/issues/17) for more information and the reasons why.
-I deeply apologize for the inconvenience.
+In order to update URLI to Manifest V3 (MV3), the permissions level needed to be increased to `<all_urls>`.
+Please see this [GitHub Issue](https://github.com/sixcious/url-incrementer/issues/17) for more information.
+Thank you for your understanding.

 <br><br><br><br><br><br><br><br><br><br><br>